 -Allows you to post job listings

 Building a company page for your business gives it a much-needed sense of legitimacy – as much as having a company voicemail, P.O. box, or email address.
 On a network like Facebook, you may have a split personality – the company profile that you use for business, and the personal profile that you use for connecting with friends and family – but on LinkedIn, both your company page AND your personal profile represent your professional life, and consequently, they are BOTH important.
-(Not sure what all should go in your profile?
-Social Media Marketer can help.)

 How can I get more people to see my LinkedIn profile?